Membership

 Digital Membership Form

-I have repented of my sins and have been baptized in the name of the Father, the Son and the Holy Spirit.
-Thereby, I have been baptized by the Spirit into the one Body of Christ and empowered for ministry and mission.
-I have had my life in Christ confirmed and strengthened through the laying on of a bishop’s hands (confirmation).
+I have turned from my sins and been baptized in the name of the Father, the Son, and the Holy Spirit.
+By the Spirit I have been joined to the one Body of Christ and empowered for ministry and mission.
+I have been confirmed in faith through the laying on of hands, strengthened to walk with Christ and serve His Church.

-This commitment is the basis of my active involvement in the life, ministry and mission of Prince of Peace Anglican Church.
-When I fall short, I invite the loving admonition and caring correction of the members of the Body.
+This covenant expresses my desire to take an active part in the life, mission, and ministry of Prince of Peace Anglican Church.
+When I fall short, I welcome the encouragement, correction, and care of my brothers and sisters, trusting that together we will grow into the likeness of Christ.